Skatteetaten/mva-meldingen/docs/english/test/index.md

 Skatteetaten have made available a test application that shows how the steps described above can be done.
 This is written in [jupyter notbook format](https://jupyter.org/):

-1. [Jupyter notebook demo for retrieving, validation](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/demo.ipynb)Download the folder testinnsending and run the script demo.ipynb (the script will execute all steps in the process: call ping service to check the connection and validate the mva tax return.
+1. [Jupyter notebook demo for retrieving, validation](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/demo.ipynb)Download the folder test and run the script demo.ipynb (the script will execute all steps in the process: call ping service to check the connection and validate the mva tax return.
 2. [Jupyter notebook demo for retrieving, validation and submitting](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/innsending-eksempel.ipynb).
 Run the script demo.ipynb.
 The script will execute all steps in the process.
 3. [Pyton script to fetch token](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/Steg/logge_inn_idporten.py) and [postman script to validate mva tax return](https://github.com/Skatteetaten/mva-meldingen/blob/master/docs/documentation/test/MeldingValidering.postman_collection.json).
-First step is to log in to ID-porten (described later), and store the token in the format "Bearer <em>hentet-token</em>" as an environment variable by the name "test-bearer" in postman, then use the postman script in order to validate the mva vat return.
+First step is to log in to ID-porten (described later), and store the token in the format "Bearer <em>token-here</em>" as an environment variable by the name "test-bearer" in postman, then use the postman script in order to validate the mva vat return.
 4. [Example XML files](https://github.com/Skatteetaten/mva-meldingen/tree/master/docs/documentation/test/eksempler/melding)

 ## Start using ID-porten